How to securely erase hard drives (HDDs) and solid state drives (SSDs) | ZDNet

 - Eye protection -- you've only got a maximum of two to start with, so it's silly to take chances!

-Now you apply brute force.
-Ideally you want to put a nail through the platters of the drive, going all the way through (it's actually not as hard as it sounds).
-I aim for the spot marked by the red X:
+Now, you apply brute force.
+Ideally, you want to put a nail through the platters of the drive, going all the way through (it's actually not as hard as it sounds).
+Again, aim for the spot marked by the red X, and optionally the green stars for a more complete job.

-By aiming for this spot, you not only smash the platters holding the data, but you also mangle the read/write heads.
-If you're really paranoid, put a nail through the green stars, which will put more holes in the platters.

 This is a very effective method of destroying drives, and it's also a lot of fun, not to mention a great way to relieve stress!